solipr/solipr/README.md

 ---

 ## Introduction
-Solipr is a purely Rust-based Version Control System.
+Solipr is a purely Rust-based Peer to Peer Version Control System.

 ## How does it work?